Cinco de Mayo: Durham’s Mexican-owned Restaurants

 Enjoy a delicious meal, snack or treat at one of these Latino-owned restaurants.
 In celebration of Hispanic Heritage Month, we asked our followers for their favorites, and they gave us delicious answers.
 This is by no means an exhaustive list, but it should be more than enough to make you hungry.

 If you've been to any Alpaca Peruvian Chicken location, you know their roasted chicken, black beans and rice, and yucca fries are downright addicting.
-Durham has three locations: 9th Street, South Square and off of Davidson Ave.
+Order 1/4 of a chicken or a whole bird at any one of their three Durham locations.

-The Blue Corn Cafe has been on 9th Street since 1997.
+The Blue Corn Cafe has been on 9th Street since 1997 and is still so popular it was voted one of Durham Magazine's best restaurants for vegetarians in 2024.
 Owners Antonio Rios and Danielle Martini-Rios share their love of all Latin and South American cuisine.
 Chef Antonio incorporates the flavors of his native Mexico and his favorites from the Caribbean into the cafe menu.

 A beautiful fusion of Caribbean, Puerto Rican and Southern soul food, you can find Boricua Soul near the "Durham" sign at the American Tobacco Campus.
 The husband and wife team of Toriano and Serena are behind this exciting spot.